 How To Calculate the Pulmonary Artery Pulsatility Index (PAPi)?

-To calculate PAPi, you need to plug the pulse pressure of the pulmonary artery into the equation.
+To calculate PAPi, you need to plug the pulmonary artery’s pulse pressure into the equation.
 You subtract the systolic pulmonary artery pressure (sPAP) from the diastolic pulmonary artery pressure (dPAP).
 That pulse pressure is divided by the central venous pressure (CVP).

 PAPi=(systolic pulmonary artery pressure-diastolic pulmonary artery pressure)/CVP